 Accordingly, just above one-fourth (26.66 %) of the respondents use You Tube weekly followed by Facebook (15.83 %), WhatsApp (11.66 %), Instagram (10.83 %) and Kisan Rath (09.16 %), respectively.
 You Tube was used by 16.66 per cent of the farmers fortnightly followed by Facebook (11.66 %), Instagram and m-Kisan portal (07.50 %), WhatsApp (06.66 %) and Kisan Rath (06.66 %).
 Kisan suvidha (03.33 %) Twitter (02.50 %), respectively.

-From the above results, it is evident that majority of the respondents had medium to high level of frequency of use of social media for agricultural purpose.
+From the above results, it is evident that majority of the respondents had medium to high level of frequency of social media for agricultural purpose.
 This might be due to the fact that during Covid-19 pandemic situation, the farmers could not be able to visit the KVKs and other organizations to get advisory services.
 Hence, the farmers might have used social media as a channel to reach the specialists and extension personnel.
-Majority of the respondents had medium to high level of education, this may also be one of the reasons for high frequency of use of social media as they were able to read the information delivered by KVKs through social media and may use it according to the situation.
+Majority of the respondents had medium to high level of education, this may also be one of the reasons for high frequency of social media as they were able to read the information delivered by KVKs through social media and may use it according to the situation.
 WhatsApp was regularly used by majority of the respondents as it was handy communication tool and can deliver information faster.
-The results are in line with the findings of Deepshika (2021), Thakur (2017) and Kaur et al. (2021).
+The results are in line with the findings of Deepshika (2021), Thakur (2017) and Kaur et al., (2021).

 Table 3: Distribution of respondents according to frequency of use of social media for agricultural information